 - Bachelor’s degree—four years of full-time study

-Regardless of whether you start with an Associate's degree or Bachelor's degree, you cover many of the same topics.
-However, a Bachelor's degree tends to go more in-depth in every subject.
+Regardless of whether you start with an associate degree or bachelor’s degree, you cover many of the same topics.
+However, a bachelor’s degree tends to go more in-depth in every subject.
 Most schools let you start with general education courses in subjects like mathematics, English, and humanities.

 You may find it helpful to join local associations for the career you plan on pursuing after graduation, as you may be able to start networking and learning about the field.
 In Los Angeles, you can join the Peace Officers’ Association of Los Angeles County, the Los Angeles Paralegal Association, and statewide, the California Association of Licensed Investigators.
 Many times, these associations have reduced student rates.

 Exploring your career options before graduation can prepare you for the job search.
 The job openings available to you depend on what type of degree you earn.
 Salary information was found at the U.S. Bureau of Labor Statistics.

 Positions you can pursue with an associate degree:

 - Patrol officer, average salary of $103,320 per year